How often does a B12 deficiency occur?

 The Framingham Offspring Study, a large ongoing study in the United States of 5135 persons, produced the following figures:

-A survey of B12 values under 3766 children from 4 days to 19 years old showed three children to have a value of less than 74pmol/L, so that is 1 out of 1255, and 18 children had a value lower than 148pmol/L, that is 1 out of 112.
+A survey of B12 values under 3766 children from 4 days to 19 years old showed three children to have a value of less than 74pmol/L, which is 1 out of 1255, and 18 children had a value lower than 148pmol/L, 1 out of 112.
 The lowest values were found in white children between 12 and 19 years old.
-This however is based on reference values that are not adjusted for age.
-If age is taken into account deficiency is much more frequent.
+However, this is based on reference values that are not adjusted for age.
+If age is taken into account, B12 deficiency is much more frequent.

 B12 deficiency is much more prevalent than assumed.
 A conservative estimate based on the figures from various surveys would amount to 3 to 5% of the total population.
 For the Netherlands that would be over half a million people.